silshack/fall2013/2013-10-23-newjekyllsite.md

 It was also a good to create another github repository for this site.
 A review on setting the origin and master branches was great to reinforce the setting up the basics.

 Once the site was created and I viewed the page, I saw that the css was not working properly.
 To fix it, I had to add a reference to the proper directory within the index to refer to the proper location.
-Thanks '''baseurl''' made all the difference.
+Thanks "baseurl" made all the difference.

 After that was working, I wanted to play around with the css -- especially the colors.
 I love how colors are represented in number and letter form.
 I went in and put in random values for all the nice simple values like #ddd that were contained in the original css.
 The following is what I ended up with!